Tazinho/snakecase/README.md

 ## [1] "r_._stüdio_:_v_._1_._0_._143"
 ```

-Every single character, which is not a letter or a digit, will be treated like a word and surrounded by underscores.
+Every single character, which is not a letter, digit, underscore or blank character (tab/whitespace), will be treated like a word and surrounded by underscores.
 This is intended, since it is not clear, if, for example a dot, is meant to be

 -   a separator and should be replaced by an underscore or
 -   a decimal mark and should just be kept as it is (without underscores around it).